nolanlawson/react-wheel-jank-demo/README.md

 2. React `onWheel` event on inner div ([Live version](https://nolanlawson.github.io/react-wheel-jank-demo/v2/))
 3. Vanilla DOM `wheel` event on inner div ([Live version](https://nolanlawson.github.io/react-wheel-jank-demo/v3/))

-Then to build the whole thing into the `docs/` folder, do:
+To build the whole thing into the `docs/` folder, do:

     npm run build-all

-Then to run a live demo and fiddle around with it, do:
+To run a live demo and fiddle around with it, do:

     npm start